-If your site isn’t attracting traffic, in the first place, you’re going to feel like it’s losing traffic once the initial “new” wears off.
-Common reasons for lack of traffic include:
+If your site isn’t attracting traffic, in the first place you’re going to feel like it’s losing traffic once the initial “new” wears off.
+Common reasons for lack of website traffic include:

-- Your site is less than 6 months old
+- Your site is less than six months old

 - You are making simple SEO mistakes

 - You lack content, or the content you have isn’t good enough quality